Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 We’ve got a new `camera` going!
 Let’s move on to the next step to build a scene for our camera to see _into_.

-## Step 5: creating a scene with 3D objects
+## Step 5: Creating a scene with 3D objects

 The canvas inside the `renderer` constant is where a `Scene` object is set.
 Scenes are areas where 3D objects and effects, such as light effects, are stored.
 These objects are composed of geometric and material properties meshed together into one cohesive, 3-dimensional "shape", like a cube or a sphere.